 Interview with Sebastián Plaza, sales and product manager of Frutexsa, a company belonging to ChilePrunes.

-With an office in Vitacura and plants in Buin, Los Andes and Graneros, Frutexsa has more than 500 employees, considering plum, nut, raisin and almond plants.
+With an office in Vitacura and plants in Buin, Los Andes and Graneros, Frutexsa has more than 500 employees, considering prunes, nut, raisin and almond plants.